skills/deploy-to-azure/.github/steps/2-setup-azure-environment.md

     ````

-1. Copy the entire contents of the command's response, we'll call this `AZURE_CREDENTIALS`.
+1. Copy the entire contents of the command's response, we'll store it as secrets to authorize in Azure.
 Here's an example of what it looks like:
     ```shell
     {
-      "clientId": "<GUID>",
+      "appId": "<GUID>",
-      "clientSecret": "<GUID>",
+      "displayName": "GitHub-Actions",
-      "subscriptionId": "<GUID>",
+      "password": "<GUID>",
-      "tenantId": "<GUID>",
+      "tenant": "<GUID>",
       (...)
     }
     ```